Is weed legal in New Hampshire?

 In 2014, the New Hampshire House of Representatives approved a marijuana legalization bill, but it later died in the Senate.

 New Hampshire decriminalized marijuana in 2017.
-Possession of cannabis of three-fourths of an ounce (0.75 oz) or less will incur a $100 fine for a first or second offense, and $300 for a third offense, rather than leading to harsher misdemeanor charges.
-Four offenses within three years would result in misdemeanor charges.
+Possession of cannabis of 0.75 ounce or less became a civil offense punishable with a $100 fine for a first or second offense and $300 for a third offense.